 You don’t spot how cracked some people are because they are so conventional.
 And you don’t spot how conventional others are because they are so crazy.

-Mad people unnerve us, because they are so evidently the puppets of their compulsions, which is what we all fear we might be.
+Mad people unnerve us, because they are so evidently the puppets of their compulsions.
+And that is what we all fear we might be.

 The deaths of those I don’t care for seem to accord with nature.
 The deaths of those I love outrage nature.